sanyer/ghostty/CONTRIBUTING.md

 > language barrier.
 >
 > Please write your responses yourself, to the best of your ability.
+> If you do feel the need to polish your sentences, however, please use
+> dedicated translation software rather than an LLM.
+>
 > We greatly appreciate it.
 Thank you. ❤️

 Minor exceptions to this policy include trivial AI-generated tab completion